Diversity Conferences & Public Programmes

 - To provide opportunities for learning about the core concepts of diversity dynamics.

 - To provide opportunities for each person to learn about how diversity related forces / dynamics influence the way they act and interact with other people.

 - To provide opportunities in learning about how individual and collective diversity can be managed in appropriate ways.

-Click here to read more about this year's Disability Equity Strategy Conference.
+to read more about this year's Disability and Employment 360 Seminar click here

 Although South Africa has experienced major shifts in the diversity landscape during the past two decades, our diversity journey is far from over.
 The media is continuously flooded by reports of Racism, Sexism, Xenophobia, and the general inability of organisations and society as a whole to deal with difference.
 Critical commentators’ also lament our preoccupation with superficial compliance driven initiatives.
 There is a growing need that diversity initiatives should enable deeper and more meaningful transformation.

 The purpose of the Diversity Rubicon Dialogue sessions is to address this challenge and in specific the challenge of shifting heads and healing hearts.
 The Rubicon event aims to create a potential space in which practitioners can collectively identify challenges, analyse our stuckness, explore new paradigms / strategies in dealing with the challenge, as well as chart alternative approaches in move beyond the preoccupation on superficial compliance and profit driven initiatives towards a new level of thinking that focuses on substance rather than matter.
 This turn is in essence about enabling individuals, organisations and societies to move towards deeper and more meaningful transformation